-5 No development shall commence until a detailed delivery plan confirming the phased delivery of the site, landscaping of public open spaces and construction works has been submitted and approved in writing by the Planning Authority.
-Once approved, the development shall be implemented in accordance with the delivery plan unless otherwise agreed in writing by the Planning Authority.
+5 No development shall commence until a detailed delivery plan confirming the phased delivery of the site, landscaping (including of public open spaces) and construction works has been submitted and approved in writing by the Planning Authority.
+Once approved, the development shall be implemented in accordance with the delivery plan.